 Psychology of Gender

 Fall.
 Credit, four hours.
-No prerequisite.
-This course is an elective for the major and is cross listed with Women’s Studies 305.
+Prerequisite: Psychology 110 or Psychology 111.
 This course is a theoretical and empirical examination of gender roles and an exploration of myths, theories, and research, behavior and experience, and sex and gender in social relationships.

 Psychological Conceptions of Giftedness

 Fall.
 Credit, four hours.
-Prerequisite: EITHER Psych 110 or 111.
-This course is an elective for the major.
+Prerequisite: Psychology 111.
 Students will study intellectual giftedness, the many different types of creativity, and even critically examine the evidence for ESP.
 The course will focus on issues of definition, designing effective educational systems, acceptance of the gifted by society, and the latest research findings.

 Drugs and Behavior

-Spring, Credit, four hours.
-Prerequisite: EITHER Psych 110 or 111.
-This course fulfills a breadth requirement for the major.
+Spring.
+Credit, four hours.
+Prerequisite: Psychology 110 or Psychology 111.
 Examination of the major personality theories as well as the research that informs the theories.